websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

     The `*_MEM_ARGS` variables set DXP's starting and maximum heap memory capacity.

-1. Ensure that the Node Manager sets DXP's memory requirements when starting the Managed Server.
+1. Make sure the Node Manager sets DXP's memory requirements when starting the Managed Server.
 In the Admin Server's console UI, navigate to the Managed Server where DXP is to be deployed and select the *Server Start* tab.
 Enter the following parameters into the *Arguments* field:

     ```bash
     -Xms2560m -Xmx2560m -XX:MaxNewSize=1536m -XX:MaxMetaspaceSize=768m -XX:MetaspaceSize=768m -XX:NewSize=1536m -XX:SurvivorRatio=7